Up to 50% off sofas & mattresses — limited‑time deals.

 Is a Chesterfield always tufted?

-Traditionally, tufting is a key cue, but some modern “Chesterfield-inspired” sofas reduce it while keeping the outline.
+Traditionally, tufting is one of the clearest cues, but some modern Chesterfield-inspired sofas reduce it while keeping the overall silhouette.

 Is a Chesterfield comfortable for movie nights?